laoistom/International-Rules-Timer/README.md

 # International-Rules-Timer
-An International Rules Timer App offering a basic timer and an Advanced Timer that can track player scores, Breaking Player, Player Visits.
+An English 8 Ball Pool International Rules Timer App offering a basic timer and an Advanced Timer that can track player scores, Breaking Player, Player Visits.